LPhD/Jess/docs/source/import.rst

 .. code-block:: none

 	cd $JESS
-	./jess-server
+	./jess-server.sh

 In a second terminal, you can now import a project.
 Therefore, the source code of the project must be first packed as a tarball.
 Then you can invoke jess-import to import the project.

 .. code-block:: none

 	cd $JESS
-	tar -cvzf testCode.tar.gz path/to/your/projectCode
+	tar -cvzf ProjectName path/to/your/projectCode
-	jess-import testCode.tar.gz
+	jess-import ProjectName

-This will upload the tarball to the server, unpack it, parse the code and create a new project and corresponding graph database.
-The project name corresponds to the name of the tarball.
+This will upload the tarball to the server, unpack it, parse the code and create a new project named ProjectName and corresponding graph database.

 Parsing code without importing
 ------------------------------